 The composition must be for SATB chorus (with or without divisi) and appropriate for high school, collegiate, or professional chorus.
-The work may either be a cappella, with piano accompaniment, or with a solo accompanying instrument.
+The work may either be a cappella, or with piano accompaniment.
 Pieces with English texts are preferred.
 If your piece uses texts in a foreign language, an IPA pronunciation guide must be included with the submission.
 Duration should not exceed 4:30.

 What do I get as a Fellow?

 All Fellows will receive the following: